 This is a particularly marginalised sub-group of the population, with Middle Eastern Christians being a minority group targeted by persecutors even in Europe.
 Visit our Research page for more details.

 The economic climate in Greece is challenging, however there are opportunities and persecuted Christians seeking refuge have much to offer the country.
 Using the biblical model of welfare, the International Christian Consulate believes it is important to help its beneficiaries to help themselves, instead of feeding a culture of dependency, that relies on handouts.

 Beneficiaries are provided with support in registrations for tax, social security and schools, to help families settle into Greek society and be legally able to find work.
-All refugees supported by the ICC are encouraged to take regular Greek and English classes to help them break the language barrier.
-Instead of looking back and losing hope, refugees are encouraged to make plans for the future and take steps towards achieving their goals.
+All Christians supported by the ICC are encouraged to take regular Greek and English classes to help them break the language barrier.
+Instead of looking back and losing hope, beneficiaries are encouraged to make plans for the future and take steps towards achieving their goals.

 The International Christian Consulate is involved in inter-agency coordination efforts, and advocates for the rights and protections of Christians from and in the Middle East.
 Christianity in the Middle East is a minority religion, and persecution is widespread and increasing.
 When Christians flee the region and come into Europe, expecting Article 9 of the Human Rights Convention to be upheld, they are disappointed to find the same persecution in refugee accommodation as that from which they fled in their home country.